-Based on Technical Guidance from the Office of Planning and Research, VMT and vehicle trips used in the transportation section will be for passenger vehicles and light-duty trucks only (OPR 2018).
+Based on Technical Guidance from the Office of Planning and Research, VMT and vehicle trips used in the transportation section will be for passenger vehicles and light-duty trucks only (California Governor's Office of Planning and Research 2018).
 The proposed Project is anticipated to require 20 employees on site and two light-duty truck fuel deliveries per day, which would result in a total of 44 one-way trips per day.
 Therefore, the proposed Project would generate fewer than 250 trips per day.
 Furthermore, although drayage and other heavy-duty trucks are excluded from consideration in this criterion, it is important to note that the drayage truck trips to and from the site are diverted trips by trucks that are already in the Harbor District, and therefore do not represent an increase in truck trips.